Raezil/interview-prep-in-english/README.md

 - **Tell me about yourself:**
 	- I’m Kamil, open source developer.
 I've built Thunder, a minimalist framework that transforms gRPC services into both REST and GraphQL, It reached 100 stars on github.
+	- I've created GoEventBus, a lock-free, in-memory event bus for Go with examples and benchmarks; it grew out of my obsession with low-latency pipelines.
 	- Recently I’ve been working golang implementation of UTCP.
 As a member of that organization I've managed to port utcp from python to golang.
 About utcp, It’s a standard that lets AI agents call tools directly over native transports.
-	- I also maintain GoEventBus, a lock-free, in-memory event bus for Go with examples and benchmarks; it grew out of my obsession with low-latency pipelines.

 - **Concurrency** is a technique for managing multiple tasks that are executed in an interleaved manner (on a single processor).
 - **Parallelism** is executing multiple tasks truly at the same time (on multiple cores or processors).